loning/the-phys/docs/psi-constants/part-03-spectral-constants/chapter-042-collapse-spectrum-running-coupling-coherence.md

 # Chapter 042: Collapse Spectrum and Running Coupling Coherence

+## 42.0 Binary Foundation of Running Couplings

+In the binary universe with constraint "no consecutive 1s", coupling constants change with energy scale because different bit resolutions reveal different fractions of the total binary pattern space.
+This is the fundamental origin of the renormalization group.

+**Binary Scale Dependence**: At energy scale E, we can resolve n(E) bits where:
+$$
+n(E) = \log_2\left(\frac{E}{E_0}\right)
+$$

+where E₀ is a reference scale.
+Higher energies probe shorter distances, revealing more bits of the underlying binary structure.

+**Pattern Visibility**: At $n$ bits, the number of valid patterns is $F_{n+2}$.
+The ratio:
+$$
+\rho_n = \frac{F_{n+2}}{2^n}
+$$

+decreases with n, causing coupling "running".
+Different gauge groups correspond to different pattern subsets, each with its own density evolution.

+**Coherence Principle**: All couplings must evolve coherently because they arise from the same underlying binary constraint.
+This enforces relationships between beta functions.

 ## From ψ = ψ(ψ) to Scale-Dependent Coupling Evolution

 Building on the electroweak mixing derived from rank-3 degeneracy splitting, we now examine how all gauge couplings run coherently as energy scale changes.
 The collapse spectrum—the complete set of weighted paths at each rank—generates a unified description of coupling evolution that matches precision measurements across 16 orders of magnitude in energy.